 Beyond Federal requirements and OSEP guidance regarding baselines, several general considerations may be useful for stakeholders when reviewing or resetting baselines.
 A baseline serves as a starting point and should be used to establish targets based on the amount of growth that is expected each year.
 When a state compares baseline data to data collected at later points in time, it informs the state if it is making progress.

 Reasons to reset the baseline may include changes to the following:

-- State data collection tools or methods
+- State data collection tools, methods, or data source

 - The indicator measurement required by OSEP